auth0/docs/articles/native-platforms/ios-swift/10-customizing-lock.md

 - `A0ThemeCloseButtonTintColor`

-Have fun customizing whatever you need from there.
+Have fun customizing whatever you need from here.

 ### Done!